-9. IA No.2 filed by him/was disposed of by the following order dated 25.9.1991:-
+9. in the said Civil Appeal IA No.2 filed by him/was disposed of by the following order dated 25.9.1991:-

-" After hearing learned counsel for the parties and having regard to this Court's order dated 16.8.91 and the special facts and circumstances of the case we direct that the appellant shall be retired as a Principal on his attaining the age of 60 years, without any prejudice to his right to salary or allowances paid to him while he was working as a Joint Director of the Education.
+" After hearing learned counsel for the parties and having regard to this Court's order dated 16.8.91 and the special facts and circumstances of the case, we direct that the appellant shall be retired as a Principal on his attaining the age of 60 years, without any prejudice to his right to salary or allowances paid to him while he was working as a Joint Director of the Education.
 The appellant is entitled to retiral benefits as Principal.
-The order of revision will, however, stand.
+The order of reversion will, however, stand.